10.5.1. Building Aggregation

 2. Together, three conditions require a class to provide a "dummy" default constructor:

-1. it needs a default constructor for some reason,
+1. It needs a default constructor for some reason,

 2. it initializes its members in the class specification, and

-3. it has one or more non-default or parameterized constructors.
+3. It has one or more non-default or parameterized constructors.

 3. The last two parameters are fundamental types, and we covered how to initialize them in the previous chapter.
 The first parameter is a string, which has a constructor that copies the argument, building a new string, forming an aggregated part (see Modeling with library classes (b)).
 It isn't necessary for a class specification to initialize a pointer if all the constructors do.